feedyard/docker-benchmark/README.md

 # $IMAGENAME = name of the Docker image to test, with out the tag
 # $IMAGETAG = image tag to test
 # $IMAGESHELL = shell installed in image to use for exec test. default is /bin/bash
+# $CONTAINERUSER = from USER command in Dockerfile

 echo "run cis docker benchmark inspec test"